kelveden/streamfire/README.md

  * Add in some room aliases to make opening rooms easier.
  * Open up your favourite room. `streamfire your_room_id_or_alias`.
  * Hit `F1` for available hotkeys.

+There now follows a more in-depth discussion of all areas of streamfire.

 Installation
 ------------